Bounding the Worst-class Error: A Boosting Approach: Experiments

+\textbf{DNNs as weak learners}: We use DNNs as weak learners in our boosting algorithm.
+At each round $t$, we internally train a DNN by multiple epochs to find $h_t$ with the class-weight $\boldsymbol{w}_t$.
+A practical issue is that DNN is a rich hypothesis and easily overfits to training sample with sufficient epochs.
+In fact, our boosting algorithm often stops at the first round ($T=1$) by achieving $r_{k,1}(h_1)=1$ for all $k \in [K]$.
+Therefore, we terminate the training process of individual DNNs before overfitting.
+More specifically, we stop the training when its performance on the weighted sample (i.e., $\sum_{k=1}^K w_{t,k}\hat{R}_{S_k}(h)$) becomes larger than $1/2 + \gamma$.

-\textbf{Boosting with DNNs}: For OCO boosting and our boosting, we considered the ensemble of DNNs minimizing the cross-entropy loss.
-The maximum number of rounds $T$ was determined in accordance with the definition given for the weak-learning algorithm (see Definition~\ref{def:weak-learnability} and Theorem~\ref{theo:trerr_bound}) ~\footnote{Since the computation cost of the weak learning of OCO boosting is high, we stopped the round if the total training time reached one week in our computational environment; Pytorch, Intel Xeon Gold 6338 (2.00GHz, 32Core) A100, 80GB GPU memory.}.
-If the weak learning algorithm could not find a hypothesis $h_t$ satisfying the weak learnability definition (i.e., did not obtain a DNN with sufficient performance on the weighted sample over large epochs), we stopped the round and obtained the ensemble of $h_1, \ldots, h_{t-1}$.
-At each round $t$, we stopped training the DNN when its performance became larger than $1/2 + \gamma$. $\gamma$ was fixed with $0.3-\epsilon$ for our boosting algorithm and selected from $\{0.2-\epsilon, 0.3-\epsilon \}$ for OCO boosting. $\theta$ was selected from $\{0.1, 0.2, \ldots, 0.9\}$.
-More details are in the supplementary materials.
+Other settings for training the DNN for the $t$-th round are as follows.
+The loss function is the cross-entropy with class-weight $\boldsymbol{w}_t$.
+The maximum number of rounds $T$ was determined in accordance with the definition given for the weak-learnability.
+(See Definition~\ref{def:weak-learnability} and Theorem~\ref{theo:trerr_bound}.)
+If the weak learning algorithm could not find a hypothesis $h_t$ satisfying the weak learnability definition (that is, we cannot obtain a DNN with sufficient performance on the weighted sample over large epochs), we stopped the round and obtained the ensemble of $h_1, \ldots, h_{t-1}$.

+\textbf{Hyperparameters}: The hyperparameter $\gamma$ needs to be determined according to the number of classes $K$.
+We, therefore, prepared several candidate values for $\gamma$ according to $K$ and have conducted several preliminary experiments; however, their results showed that the value of $\gamma$ is not very sensitive to the results.
+Consequently, $\gamma$ was set at about $0.1$ for the artificial datasets and $0.3$ for the real datasets.
+The hyperparameter $\theta$ is determined for each dataset.
+For the artificial datasets, we know their sample distribution and thus can predetermine the appropriate $\theta$.
+For the real datasets, we use the validation set to fix $\theta$.